rafamrslima/100days-codeup/log.md

 ### Day 49/100
 Rust studies - Today I took a look at how async code is written in Rust using Futures.

+### Day 50/100
+Today I learned more about blockchain and bitcoin, PoW and PoS, hashing and signatures.
+I took a closer look at how bitcoin works in terms of transactions and validation, and how the mining process works.